dallgoot/yaml/README.md

 - YAML specifications version 1.2 http://yaml.org/spec/1.2/spec.html
 - comments (option : enabled by default)
 - complex mapping (Note: keys are JSON encoded strings)
-- JSON values
+- JSON values (valid as per PHP json_encode)
+- compact syntax for mapping and sequences
-- multi-line values (simple/doubled quoted or not, mapping, sequence or JSON)
+- multi-line values (simple|double quoted or not, compact mapping|sequence or JSON)
-- multiple document in a file
+- multiple document in a file (Note: only on document start ATM)
 - references (option : enabled by default)
-- short syntax for mapping and sequences
-- tags (partial implementation)
+- tags (Note: partial implementation as Dallgoot\Yaml\Tag object)

 ## What's different from other PHP Yaml libraries
 - support multiple documents in one YAML content (string or file)